awsdocs/amazon-devops-guru-user-guide/doc_source/getting-started-enable-service.md

    + **Analyze all AWS resources in the current AWS account**: DevOps Guru analyzes all AWS resources in your account\.
    + **Choose AWS resources to analyze later**: DevOps Guru analyzes only AWS resources that are defined in AWS CloudFormation stacks that you specify later\.

-   DevOps Guru can analyze any resource that is associated with the AWS it supports\.
+   DevOps Guru can analyze any resource type that is associated with an AWS service that it supports\.
 For more information about the supported services and resources, see [Amazon DevOps Guru pricing](http://aws.amazon.com/devops-guru/pricing/)\.

 1. You can add up to two topics\.
 DevOps Guru uses the topic or topics to notify you about important DevOps Guru events, such as the creation of a new insight\.
 If you don't specify a topic now, you can add one later by choosing **Settings** in the navigation pane\.